The purpose of this document

 Transfer of information outside the UK

 HMRC is the UK’s tax and customs authority.
 When relevant and necessary we’ll transfer the personal information we collect about you outside the UK for those purposes, to act in accordance with international treaties and agreements, and for law enforcement purposes.

-When we do so we’ll ensure that we’ll meet our obligations under the GDPR and DPA 2018.
+When we do so we’ll make sure that we’ll meet our obligations under the UK GDPR and DPA 2018.